 The Greater Fool Theory does not primarily aim to guide investors on a trading strategy.
-Rather, its main objective is to explain the speculative bubbles and how to avoid them.
+Instead, its main objective is to explain the speculative bubbles and how to avoid them.
 Though it is possible to earn returns with this strategy for some time.
 However, it could lead to massive losses as well when the market reacts.
 The profit (and its amount) by following this strategy depends majorly on your timing and market momentum.
 Financial wizards will not recommend this strategy.
 But if you are using this strategy, then it is better to back it up with your own research and study of fundamentals.
 Summarily, this could be used to remain in trend for a short period of time and as a satellite strategy.
-It should not be our core strategy or investments.
+It should not be our core strategy or investment.

 Frequently Asked Questions (FAQs)

-The basic assumption under this theory is that there will always be an investor (a greater fool) who will buy overpriced security assuming to sell it at an even higher price to make a profit.
+The basic assumption under this theory is that there will always be an investor (a greater fool) who will buy overpriced security, assuming to sell it at an even higher price to make a profit.

 The greater fool theory can be used to make a short-term profit because the investor should know that eventually, the bubble will burst.
 Thus, the key to ensuring that you always gain from this strategy is to ensure you are not that fool at the last leg of the trade.